-The Board holds the ultimate accountability for the successful operation of the company; the directors are subject to a collective and individual duty to exercise due skill and care in conducting and controlling the business of the company as per requirements set in article 435(2)(a) to (e) of the CRR.
+The Board holds the ultimate accountability for the successful operation of the Company; the directors are subject to a collective and individual duty to exercise due skill and care in conducting and controlling the business of the Company as per requirements set in article 435(2)(a) to (e) of the CRR.
 These duties and accountabilities cover risk management and risk governance as per BCBS and CEBS principles.
 Whilst it is generally accepted that the Board may delegate its responsibility for risk management to others, delegation does not absolve directors of their duty to supervise or account for the discharge of the delegated function.

-FRTSIL has a number of governance arrangements in place, which include assessments of the number of directors, a recruitment policy and ensuring that appropriate information is provided to the Board in respect of risk from both the Risk Committee and from the business, as required.
-Specifically, FRTSIL considers that it can comply with the requirements set out within CBI's "Fitness and Probity for Regulated Financial Service Providers ".
+FRTSIL has a number of governance arrangements in place, ensuring that appropriate information is provided to the Board in respect of risk from both the Risk Committee and from the business, as required.
+Specifically, FRTSIL considers that it complies with the requirements set out within CBI's "Fitness and Probity for Regulated Financial Service Providers ".

-FRTSIL is subject to the Refinitiv policies on employment and diversity.
-Specifically, Refinitiv is an Equal Employment Opportunity / Affirmative Action Employer which seeks talented and qualified individuals in all operations around the world.
+Refinitiv is an Equal Employment Opportunity / Affirmative Action Employer which seeks talented and qualified individuals in all operations around the world.
 This principle applies to directors as well as employees of Refinitiv.
 All members of the Board and other CBI approved persons are required to attest to their ongoing compliance with the fitness and probity obligations that apply to CBI approved persons.
-On an ongoing basis all staff including the Board under-go training on a variety of regulatory topics.
+On an ongoing basis, all staff including the Board under-go training on a variety of regulatory topics.

-Further details regarding governance arrangements in relation to FRTSIL directors such as, number of directorships, recruitment and diversity procedures and information flow on risk monitoring to the management body can be requested to the Company Secretary, as set out in the contacts section below.
+Further details regarding information flow on risk monitoring to the management body can be requested to the Company Secretary, as set out in the contacts section below.